(previously our St Albans Sustainability Festival 2020 page)

 The Great St Albans Sunflower Challenge

-As part of our Pollinator Highway Project, and along with support from Grow Community – Sopwell, we are challenging St Albans residents to plant as many sunflowers as they can in their gardens during the lockdown.
+This challenge is part of our Pollinator Highway Project.
+Along with support from Grow Community – Sopwell, we are challenging St Albans residents to plant as many sunflowers as they can in their gardens during the lockdown.
 Sow your seeds outside in a sunny spot from mid-April through to the end of May and then contact us to let us know how many you’ve planted.
 If you have room in your front garden, even better, as then more people can enjoy them.

-To pick up a free packet of Sunflower seeds, simply make one of our Wilderhood Watch roads part of your exercise route.
-You can then pick up your seeds outside 66 Lancaster Rd, 71 Leyland Ave, 62 Woodstock Rd South or 62 Warwick Rd.
+To pick up a free packet of Sunflower seeds, make one of our Wilderhood Watch roads part of your exercise route.
+Our collection hubs are: 66 Lancaster Rd, 71 Leyland Ave, 62 Woodstock Rd South, 19a Blenheim Rd and 51 Seymour Rd.

 The Wilderhood Watch Photography Competition